 Our most notable initiative, the ROSE (Reaching Ontario Sharing Education) Program, encourages our Branches to help increase awareness and expand the skill sets of both WI Members and people in their communities.
 As a result, each year thousands of individuals become more knowledgeable on various social, health, domestic and environmental matters through their participation in “ROSE Sessions”.

-- "We envision an Ontario where women work together for safe, healthy communities and pursue an enriched and balanced lifestyle."
+- "We envision an Ontario where individuals come together to create safe healthy communities and achieve enriched balanced lifestyles."

 WHAT WE DO